Sofia Tyson blog avatar

 LAST UPDATED:

-Reboot Introduce 4-Day Working Week Following 702% Increase In Results
+Reboot Introduce 4-Day Working Week Following Trial

-In case you hadn’t heard already, Reboot is exploring more opportunities to boost employee productivity and well-being.
-From increased team-building activities to birthday celebrations and our new hybrid work model, we are doing what we do best and experimenting to find out what works well for our people and brand, all whilst maintaining the unrivalled results we get for our clients.
-Our employees are at the heart of our business, and so we take a progressive stance in protecting their well-being and growth.
+Reboot is always exploring opportunities to boost employee productivity and well-being - there's a reason we've won three company culture awards back-to-back.
+From team-building activities and away days, to our new remote working model, we are doing what we do best: experimenting to find out what works well for our people and brand, all whille maintaining the unrivalled results we deliver for our clients.

 What Is The 4-Day Working Week?

-• Improved well-being overall;
+• Improved well-being overall

-• Reduced staff turnover.
+• Reduced staff turnover

 Our Inspiration Behind The New Initiative